rwilcox/js-strfdate/README.txt

 	Public Domain

 Status:
-	Probably you can find better code that does this, and better JS from me
+	Probably you can find better code that does this, and better JS from me.